hindu-comm/weblogs/manasataramgini/2014/04/2014-04-20_the-first-farmers.md

 due to a much-maligned proposal more recently championed by EO Wilson – group selection.

-Though, (eu)sociality might have preceded farming in these organisms it probably had a strong feedback on the social structure of the organism: attine ants and the termites that farm are among the most highly stratified societies, both in terms of number and morphology of the castes.
-Interestingly, the attine ants have four castes (chatur-varNa\!) in addition to the queen: minims (grow fungi and clean larvae), minors (guards and rank-and-file soldiers), mediae (cut and transport leaves for composting) and majors (the elite attack force and big movers).
+Though (eu)sociality might have preceded farming in these organisms, it probably had a strong feedback on the social structure of the organism: attine ants and the termites that farm are among the most highly stratified societies, both in terms of number and morphology of the castes.
+Interestingly, the attine ants have four castes (chatur-varNa!) in addition to the queen: minims (grow fungi and clean larvae), minors (guards and rank-and-file soldiers), mediae (cut and transport leaves for composting) and majors (the elite attack force and big movers).